rerdavies/pipedal/docs/Debugging.md

         ...
     }

-Setting socket_server_address to "*" configures Browers clients to make web socket connections on the same IP address they used to load the web app in the first place.
-If you set it to a specific address, the web app will attempt to establish a websocket connection son that specific address instead.
-(Not sure what that's useful for, but it's there if you ever need it).
-When running under systemd, Pipedal usually redirects browser clients to an IPv4 address if the initial connection was made via IPv6, since long-lasting IPv6 websocket connections are problematic, and IPv6 link-local adresses (which you sometimes get from mDNS servers) are completely toxic.
- The React debug server does not do that (since the app configuration that clients get from the React server is static).
-If you're connecting using mDNS (via 'raspberrypi:3000', for example), you could end up connectiong to the React web app on an IPv6 address.
-So it might be useful for that.
-The easier solution is probably just to use an explicit IPv4 address when you connect to the React debug server.

 The original development for this app was done with Visual Studio Code.
 And it's probably easiest to go with the flow when building or debugging PiPedal.
 Open the root project directory in Visual Studio Code, and VSCode will automatically detect the CMake build